 5) Aging out of Care: African American youth have high rates of reaching the age of majority when in placement for long periods of time

 In 2016 Mandated Reporters made the majority of reports to local agencies, at 79.8%.
-School personnel are among the highest reporters and our current data shows us that they disproportionately report African American students and families.
+School personnel are among the highest reporters and our current data shows us that they disproportionately report African American students and families facing the same issues as white families.
 ONE school in the Minneapolis district with a 16% African American student population made 145 calls to cps in 2016, of those calls, 130 were African American students.
 This is consistent across service systems including medical personnel and law enforcement.

 Research demonstrates that once these children are in the custody of their states, they remain in these systems for much longer than Caucasian children do.
 Once maltreatment has been substantiated, White families are more likely to receive services that allow the children to remain in the home, while families of color are more likely to have their children placed in out-of-home care for the same offenses.
 Source.